How to back up and restore (or migrate to a new computer) a WSL2 distro

 3 min read

-If you are following my Programming on Windows without the hassle series' articles, you are probably also using WSL2 in your day-to-day work.
+If you are following my Programming on Windows without the hassle articles' series, you are probably also using WSL2 in your day-to-day work.
 Today, I'll tell you about something very important in every system (and every system configuration): backup and restore.

 When you have tuned your WSL2 distro for the work you made, installing the required packages, configure the shell interpreter, aliases, environment, networking, solved windows related issues, etc. etc. you don't want them to be lost.
 Even better, if you mess up and break something, you want to revert to a fully working copy of your work environment asap.